paulwoods/grails-jslint/readme.md

 This grails 2.0 plugin runs jsLint on the javascript of your application.

+How to Use

+1. just install the plugin to your application

+grails install-plugin jslint

+2. Then run the plugin

+grails jslint

+3. And review the report

+<appname>\target\jslint.html

 What is does

 1. It loads the javascript in your application